ufal/deepud/README.md

 19 others because their lemmatization is incomplete (note that we do not exclude a treebank if it has automatically predicted lemmas):
+How to check the lemmas automatically?
+I did not update the list after release 2.8.

 UD_Bambara-CRB
 UD_Cantonese-HK